robot-education/robot-handbook/website/design/sketch_constraints/sketch_constraints.md

 ---

 # Sketch Constraints
 This tutorial provides a visual guide to the behavior of various constraints.
-Although the constraint icons and shortcuts are for Onshape, the selections and behaviors are generally applicable to all CAD software.
+Although the constraint icons and keyboard shortcuts are for Onshape, the selection logic and their behaviors are generally applicable to all CAD software (with a handful of exceptions).

 ## {{coincident_title}}
 The coincident constraint is used to make points touch other entities.
 The available modes are: